Siviion/UnityURP-MobileDrawMeshInstancedIndirectExample---new-unity-versions/README.md

 # UnityURP-MobileDrawMeshInstancedIndirectExample

-!!!
-UPDATE !!!
-Shader didn't work in build, it appeared pink, removing the ["RenderPipeline" = "UniversalRenderPipeline"] from Tags solved the issue.
+Updated version of the original repo.
+Grass shader didn't work in build, it appeared pink, removing the ["RenderPipeline" = "UniversalRenderPipeline"] from Tags solved the issue.

 youtube runtime demo video: https://youtu.be/A7rav4tS88s
 download .apk, try it on your android phone: https://drive.google.com/file/d/185JWZXYPnVyDnA451cEZkS2H2wOYSce_/view